 Shape = solid disk

 Color = Blue - first row, second hexagon

 Size = 120%

-In the Slide Master, the second level now shows a round, colored bullet.
+In the Master, the second level now shows a round, blue bullet.

-Close the Slide Master view and look at Slide #2: Volcanoes.
+the Master view and look at Slide #2:

 you just set in the Slide Master.
 The cure is in the next set of steps - Remove

 formatting that was applied directly to the text.